Be Careful Of What You Choose

 If the recipient of the toy is an infant, be careful with what you choose.
 Babies enjoy toys that are lightweight and colorful.
 Children will love a toy just for the beauty of it.
-It is also important to ensure the toys are non-toxic, as they will inevitably end up in the child's mouth.
+It is also important to ensure that the toys are not toxic, as they will inevitably end up in the child's mouth.

-Project based toys are wonderful for your kids.
+Project-based toys are wonderful for your kids.
 These may come in the form of model rockets, boats, or airplanes and are aimed at older children.
 Ant farms and chemistry sets are also great options.
-These could aid your children in following directions, boosting their comprehension skills in reading, and even practice critical thinking.
+These could aid your children in following directions, boosting their comprehension skills in reading, and practicing critical thinking.

 When shopping for toys at a consignment sale or garage sale, look up recall information first.
 You won't know if a toy has been recalled or not unless you research it.
 You need to be responsible for the research.
 A Google search can tell you quite a bit, and that helps you look after your kid's safety.

 Pretending is a fun form of play.
-Give them dolls and furniture to watch them play.
+Give them dolls and furniture, and watch them play.
 Provide them with a kid-sized kitchen, and they'll prepare you a pretend feast.
 This is how they bring their imaginary world to life.
-Provide this safe environment and let their imaginations fly.
+Provide a safe environment, and let their imaginations fly.